CasazzaGabriele/CasazzaGabriele/README.md

 </p>

 <p>
-  In this Rempo i'm gonna publish some of my personal project.
+  In this Repo i'm gonna publish some of my personal project.
 <p>
   I hope u'll enjoy them.
   If u want it u can text to me. 🖋️